tldr-pages/tldr/pages/linux/script.md

 `script`

-- Record a new session to custom filepath:
+- Record a new session to a custom filepath:

 `script {{path/to/session.out}}`